betheden/hebrew-grammar/content/gender_common.rst

   House-of Jacob come **and-let-us-walk** in-light-of Yahweh.
   "House of Jacob, come, **and let us walk** in the light of Yahweh."

-In Biblical Hebrew, the plural :ref:`demonstrative pronouns<pronoun_demonstrative>` is "gender common".
+In Biblical Hebrew, the plural :ref:`demonstrative pronoun<pronoun_demonstrative>` is "gender common".

 .. csv-table:: Example: ISA 28:7